ihiroky/dotfiles/dot_local/share/private_gnome-shell/extensions/search-light@icedman.github.com/README.md

 This is a Gnome Shell extension that takes the apps search widget out of Overview.
 Like the macOS spotlight, or Alfred.

+### Notice

+* Gnome 46 port is ready for testing
+* Gnome 45 port is ready for testing
+* Gnome 44 and prior will be under g44 branch

 ### Features

 * Popup search box
 * Colors, background, borders customization
 * Blurred background
 * Multi-monitor support

+## Blurred background

+Blurred background feature requires **imagemagick** to be installed in the system which will generate the blurred image.

 ### Installation